-Sloppy Joe’s is also known for their sloppy joe nachos (also huge) as well as a fantastic location right in the Daytona Beach Oceanwalk Shops.
+Sloppy Joe’s is also known for their sloppy joe nachos (also huge) as well as a fantastic location right in the Daytona Beach Oceanwalk Shops on N Atlantic Ave.

 Senor Taco is not the place to go if you have a big party, want a long leisurely lunch, or don’t like tacos.
-But if you’re a Taco Tuesday fan, make sure to plan in a stop to this taco shop.
+But if you’re a Taco Tuesday fan, make sure to plan in a stop to this taco shop for a great experience!

 Tacos are served in one of three styles or make your own.
 And the tacos, burritos, and quesadillas are made to order and delicious.